pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 ### Jobs Not Running

-When the **Embedded Ansible** server role is enabled, the newly created ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider configures itself in the zone that the appliance is a member of.
-If the appliance is subsequently moved to a different zone, the provider does not automatically move (although a BZ is pending), and so any new jobs will not be processed as their messages will still target the old zone.
+When the **Embedded Ansible** server role starts, the ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider configures itself in the zone that the appliance is a member of.
+If the appliance is subsequently moved to a different zone, the provider does not immediately move, and so any new jobs may appear to be stalled as their messages still target the old zone.

 If an appliance running the **Embedded Ansible** server role is moved between zones, the server role should be disabled and re-enabled.
-This will reconfigure the ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider in the correct zone.
+This will restart the ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider in the correct zone.

 ## Summary